-1. An output contact of an instantaneous relay to act as a ground fault detector for faults on the Consumers Energy electric system.
-This relay shall be connected into the same sensing source as the ground fault protective relay required by Consumers Energy.

-- 2. Each and every trip of an interconnection isolation device, which is initiated by any of the generator interconnection relaying schemes required by Consumers Energy. - 3.
+- 1. An output contact of an instantaneous relay to act as a ground fault detector for faults on the Consumers Energy electric system.
+This relay shall be connected into the same sensing source as the ground fault protective relay required by Consumers Energy. - 2.
+Each and every trip of an interconnection isolation device, which is initiated by any of the generator interconnection relaying schemes required by Consumers Energy. - 3.
 Each and every trip of an interconnection isolation device, which is initiated by any of the protective systems for the generator. - 4.
-Each and every trip or opening of an interconnecting isolation device, which is initiated by any other manual or electrical means. - 5.
-A contact indicating the position of the Project's primary-side main breaker. - 6.
+Each and every trip or opening of an interconnecting isolation device, which is initiated by any other manual or electrical means.

+- 5. A contact indicating the position of the Project's primary-side main breaker. - 6.
 A contact indicating operation of the over/undervoltage relays. - 7.
 A contact indicating operation of the under/overfrequency relay or Consumers Energy ground fault relay. - 8.
 A contact indicating operation of the Project provided transformer bank relaying. - 9.
 A contact indicating operation of any of the (51V) relaying. - 10.
 A contact indicating the position of the high-side fault-clearing device. - 11.
-A contact indicating the position of the reverse power relay, if said relay is required by Consumers Energy.
+A contact indicating the position of the reverse power relay, if said, relay is required by Consumers Energy. - 12.
+The following individual contact from each individual Direct Transfer Trip receiver, required by Consumers Energy: - i.
+Loss-of-guard (LOG) alarm - ii.
+Receive-trip relay (RTX). - iii.
+Lockout relay.

-If any of the functions indicated in items 2-4, 6, 7, 9, or 11 are combined into a multi-functional device, either (1) each of those functions should be monitored independently on the RTU, or (2) provisions acceptable to Consumers Energy should be provided to interrogate the multi-functional device such that the operation of the individual functions may be evaluated separately.
+If any of the functions indicated in items 2-4, 6, 7, 9, or 11 are combined into a multi-functional device, either:

+- 1. Each of those functions must be monitored independently on the RTU, or - 2.
+Provisions acceptable to Consumers Energy must be provided to interrogate the multifunctional device such that the operation of the individual functions may be evaluated separately.